-Bloxham Grove Academy The Department for Education have given the go-ahead for the Trust to open a new special free school.
-Bloxham Grove Academy is currently in the pre-opening phase of planning and while an opening date is not yet available, the Trust hopes that this new provision for students with SEND will open in late 2020.
+Bloxham Grove Academy, a new free special school, is currently in the pre-opening phase of planning and while an opening date is not yet confirmed, the Trust hopes that this new provision for students with SEND will open in late 2020.
 The school’s educational offer will be closely modelled on that provided by Iffley Academy.

 The new Academy will cater for 100 students with SEND by year 4 of opening, and it is hoped that it will be co-located with another school on a rural site in North Oxfordshire.